kulombok/SavingSmartContract/README.md

 # Feature:
 * Register: create saving smart contract with firt deposit 2000000 Lovelace
-* Deposite: deposit coin to the smart contract
+* Deposit: deposit coin to the smart contract
 * Withdraw: withdraw all coin in smart contract to the wallet

 # Running Project